RohanNagar/thunder/README.md

 ```

 6. Run `kubectl get pods` to see that two instances of Thunder have started up and are running!

+## Open Source Libraries
+Thank you to the open source projects used in this project.
+Thunder would not be possible without them.

 ## Further Documentation
 Further documentation can be found on our [wiki](https://github.com/RohanNagar/thunder/wiki).